-stona chareo Derwen College has a Relationships andSexuality Policy which is available on request.

-The policy complies with the Mental CapacityAct 2005 and gives students the right to

-make informed choices.
-Staff recognise that

-students may need specific support and

-will refer students to the internal therapies,

-Kenyon Suite or Speech and Language Team
+Derwen College has a Relationships and Sexuality Policy, which is available on request.
+The policy complies with the Mental Capacity Act 2005 and gives students the right to make informed choices.
+Staff recognise that students may need specific support and will refer students to the internal therapies, Kenyon Suite or the speech and language team as required.

-as required.

-Care staff will play an important role in offering support and enabling privacy and intimacy where appropriate.
+Our support practitioners play an important role in offering support and enabling privacy and intimacy where appropriate.

-While college staff recognise that the transition to adulthood can be an anxious time for parents, providing an opportunity for students to experience relationships in a supportive environment is invaluable.
+While College staff recognise that the transition to adulthood can be an anxious time for parents, providing an opportunity for students to experience relationships in a supportive environment is invaluable.
 Positive risk-taking and learning from experience are important stages in development for all young people.